anbu-j/anbu-j.github.io/project_mommy_scheduler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims at building an online game that both kids and adults can enjoy.
-It focuses on users ability to recognize commonly used words by the number of leters in the words.
-Users who are able to recognize words by the minimum information available on the game screen generally tend to be successful in the game.

-Key features of the game include:
-* Interesting
-* Encourages to learn spelling
-* Develops mental process
+This project aims at building an online scheduler for Mommies who struggle to complete all their planned activities and find time for themselved

 ## Built With